benjamin-robertson/applocker/README.md

 ### Enabling applocker rules

-Applocker rules can be enabled or disabled by setting Enum['Enabled','AuditOnly'] for the following parameters
+Applocker rules can be enabled or disabled by setting Enum['Enabled','AuditOnly'] for the following parameters.

 * executable_rules
 * msi_rules